My Deer Friend Nokotan

 My Deer Friend Nokotan (しかのこのこのここしたんたん, Shikanoko Nokonoko Koshitantan) is a Japanese manga series written and illustrated by Oshioshio.
 It began serialization in Kodansha's shōnen manga magazine Shōnen Magazine Edge in November 2019.
 After the magazine's discontinuation in October 2023, it was transferred to Kodansha's Magazine Pocket manga website in December the same year.
 An anime television series adaptation produced by Wit Studio aired from July to September 2024.

 Plot

 Torako Koshi, a second-year at Hino Minami High School, maintains a perfect student image to hide her delinquent past.
-Her life turns chaotic when she meets Noko Shikanoko, a transfer student who is actually a sika deer in human form.
+Her life turns chaotic when she meets Noko Shikanoko, a transfer student who is actually a sika deer / human hybrid form.
 Reluctantly, Torako becomes Noko's guide to human life and leads the newly-formed Deer Club.
 Nicknamed "Koshi-tan" by Noko, Torako struggles to balance her model student façade with the club's bizarre and psychotic activities.
 This unlikely friendship challenges Torako's carefully constructed identity and cripples her sanity, which often leads to comical situations as she navigates school life with a deer-girl in tow.